douglas-gibbons/douglas-gibbons.github.io/_posts/2016-11-26-aws-machine-learning.md

 ### Pre-requisites

-The code uses python v3, and will need the following libraries:
+The code uses Python v3, and will need the following libraries:

 * boto3
 * numpy

-You'll also need full access to an AWS account and some access keys
+You'll also need full access to an AWS account, including access keys

 It was tested on a Ubuntu 16.04 machine, but it should run on most systems with Python 3.